AndypSheridan/sta-final/README.md

 ​
 ## **Future-Enhancements**
 ​
-There are a number of improvements which could be made to the site:
+There are a number of improvements which the business would like implemented:
 ​
-* A clickable link for calling the academy on mobile devices
+* A clickable link allowing the user to call the academy from mobile devices
 * Access to a user account in order to make court bookings or book sessions with a coach
 * The ability to view the coaching programme and book on to courses online
-* A further page with details of team fixtures and how the user can contact the various captains ​
+* A further page with details of team fixtures and how the user can contact the various captains
+* A gallery page showing members and other staff at the facility ​
 ## **Testing Phase**
 ​